aerobus-open-source/aerobus/README.md

     printf("%lf\n", xx);
 }
 ```
-V AND xx are completely compiled at compile time, yielding the following assembly (clang 17)
+V AND xx are computed at compile time, yielding the following assembly (clang 17)

 ```assembly
 .LCPI0_0: